This is a Global Expeditions Travel Club Trip:

 Trip ID: AS1116

-- Excursion to Mt.
+- Excursion to and overnight at Mt.
 Everest Base Camp in Tibet

 - Passing through the mighty Himalayan range in a comfortable 4X4 Land Cruiser (or similar)

 - Scenic flight over the Himalaya with views of Mt.
 Everest

 - Visits to numerous active Tibetan monasteries that date back thousands of years